Bloodlines - Preview

 “I will.
 I’m just not ready to talk about it yet.”

 “Because I’m gonna kill him.”

 “Heh,” Abbi chuckled as her eyes started to tear up.
 “I wish you could.
 I’m mad at him too.”
 Abbi dripped a tear and Lacy’s usually tough interior turned soft, and she wondered what to say or if there was even anything to do to help Abbi.
-Lacy knew from her own experiences that breakups were hard to get over, and it seemed to her that this one was going to take some serious ice cream and retail therapy in order to help Abbi out of unusually low slump.
+Lacy knew from her own experiences that breakups were hard to get over, and it seemed to her that this one was going to take some serious ice cream and retail therapy to help Abbi out of an unusually low slump.

 “Abs, I hate seeing you this way.
 What can I do for you?
 How about I set us up on some dates?
 I have hot guys coming in here all the time and you know I can get us dates super fast.”